RAttab/reflect/README.md

 ## Macro-Based DSL ##

-The sad reality of C++ is that we have no builtin type introspection mechanism which means that any reflection system will need to figure out a way to extract a type's make up.
+The sad reality of C++ is that we have no built-in type introspection mechanism which means that any reflection system will need to figure out a way to extract a type's make up.
 Historically, reflection systems have used external tools to process either a DSL file or the original source code.

 Reflect takes another approach: it uses macros to define a DSL which is compiled alongside the reflected type.
-The advantage is that we re-use all the existing machinery of the toolchains that is already familliar to the user.
+The advantage is that we re-use all the existing machinery of the tool-chains that is already familiar to the user.
 As a bonus, this allows the DSL to use C++'s template-based introspection mechanisms to simplify our DSL down to its bare essentials.